Analyticity of the energy in an Ising spin glass with correlated disorder: Ising spin glass with correlated disorder

 Analyticity of the average energy holds for a more general class of correlation distributions as long as the invariance property under gauge transformation is satisfied.
 A simple example is an additional term of the product of two neighboring plaquette variables,

 where $\Box_1$ and $\Box_2$ are two neighboring plaquettes sharing a bond.
-It is straightforward to confirm that the proof of Theorem \ref{theorem} in Appendix \ref{app:proof} remains valid after this modification with sufficiently small $K_2$ and $K_3$.
+It is straightforward to confirm that the proof of Theorem \ref{theorem} in Appendix \ref{app:proof} remains valid with minor changes after this modification with sufficiently small $K_2$ and $K_3$.

 It is unclear whether or not Theorem \ref{theorem} holds in the case of infinitely many (in the thermodynamic limit) terms in the exponent of the probability distribution of bond variables, not just a finite number of terms as in Eq.~(\ref{eq:Ptaugen}).
 Nevertheless, the following example suggests that similar analyticity may be valid for a large class of probability distributions.
 Let us consider the probability distribution of correlated disorder,